-Caroline Cloy began dancing eighteen years ago with Roswell City Dance, a competitive dance studio in Roswell, GA.
-She trained in various styles including but not limited to ballet, jazz, contemporary, hip-hop, and tap, and traveled nationally for intensives in New York, California, and Louisiana, to name a few.
-Cloy continued her training at Kennesaw State University, where she worked with both nationally and internationally recognized choreographers, studied abroad at the National Taiwan University of Arts, and was selected as Outstanding Senior and University Scholar for the Dance Department.
-Cloy graduated summa cum laude in 2014 with a Bachelors of Arts in Dance with a concentration in ballet.
+Caroline Cloy graduated summa cum laude in 2014 from Kennesaw State University with a Bachelor of Arts in Dance with a concentration in ballet.
+During her time at KSU, Cloy worked with both nationally and internationally recognized choreographers, studied abroad at the National Taiwan University of Arts, and was selected as Outstanding Senior and University Scholar for the Dance Department.
 Cloy started her professional performance career in 2010 with Project 7 Contemporary Dance Company.
-She was an active member and guest performer with Project 7 for seven years, and was a soloist in the final show There Will Be Time in July 2017.
-Other performance work includes “Shadings,” a contemporary ballet piece at the 2014 Southern Illinois Music Festival and the role of “Sugar Plum Fairy” in The Nutcracker for the city of Rome, GA in 2015.
-Currently, Cloy is a faculty assistant with Force Dance Tour and is also a dancer in Jon Carr’s Union, which premieres in June 2018.
-In addition to performing, Cloy has also been teaching and choreographing dance for ten years.
-In 2015, she was an Adjunct Instructor of Dance at Berry College and currently, she is an instructor for Cherrise Wakeham’s iNHouse Dance Intensive and a guest teacher at various studios in the metro-Atlanta area.
+She was an active member and guest performer with Project 7 for seven years and was a soloist in the final show There Will Be Time in July 2017.
+Other professional work includes “Shadings,” a contemporary ballet piece at the 2014 Southern Illinois Music Festival, the role of “Sugar Plum Fairy” in The Nutcracker for the city of Rome, GA in 2015, and “Union” a full-length show by Jon Carr in 2018.
+In addition to performing, Cloy also teaches and choreographs dance.
+In 2015, she was an Adjunct Instructor of Dance at Berry College and currently, she is an instructor for Cherrise Wakeham’s iNHouse Dance Intensive and is the Director of The Collective Company at Elite Studios.
 Cloy’s other passions include health and fitness, and in April 2017, she earned her Health Coach Certification from Kennesaw State University.

 Jahrea first started dancing at a young age, specializing in the style of liturgical dancing.
 She danced along side her aunt and sister, and was also a part of her local church's youth dance group that was under the direction of her aunt, at the time.
 At the age of 14 she began dance training in the styles of Jazz, Tap, Lyrical, Contemporary, and Ballet at Studio One School of Dance, now The Vibe Dance Center, in Milledgeville, Ga., where she was also a part of their competition team and helped as a dance teacher assistant.
 While competing she won many awards and scholarships for her solo routines, including the title of "Best of the Beach", for the senior category, at Platinum National Dance Competition.
 She also has worked with Kandi Burruss, from the show Real Housewives of Atlanta, and appeared in a music video for the series The Kandi Factory.
 Jahrea was also apart of the cast for Jon Carr's "Mutual Core" in the summer of 2016.
 She is a part of the dance company Project 7 under the direction of Cherrise Wakeham, and will appear in the 2017 summer show, "There Will Be Time."
 Jahrea plans to continue nurturing her body and mind through her passion for dance and the movement, creativity, awareness, and individuality that it gives.